Paris Saint-Germain FC ownership and finances: Canal+ and Colony Capital

-Between 1991 and 1998, PSG president Michel Denisot ensured the club's financial health aided by the team's sporting success and increased broadcasting revenues.
-The departure of Denisot at the end of the 1997–98 season marked a downturn in the club's fortunes.
-PSG struggled on the pitch and also began to accumulate debt off of it.
-Despite recapitalizing the club in 2004, it just kept rising.
-In the time period of 2004–2006, PSG were the only French club with a large amount of debt.
-Fortunately, this was somewhat helped by an increase in the club's turnover.
-Led by players such as Marco Simone, Ronaldinho and Pauleta five more trophies arrived between 1998 and 2010, but PSG's on-field form slowly declined.
-The club even spent two seasons staving off relegations that were only very narrowly avoided.
+Between 1991 and 1998, PSG president Michel Denisot ensured the club's financial stability, supported by sporting success and rising broadcasting revenues.
+His departure at the end of the 1997–98 season marked a turning point, after which PSG struggled on the pitch and began to accumulate debt off it.
+Despite recapitalization in 2004, financial losses continued to rise, and between 2004 and 2006 PSG remained the only major French club with significant losses, despite an increase of the turnover.
+Led by players such as Marco Simone, Ronaldinho and Pauleta, the club won four trophies after the departure of Michel Denisot between 1998 and 2006, but performances gradually declined.

-Eventually, a split from Canal+ became inevitable.
-In April 2006, Canal+ sold the club to investment firms Colony Capital, Butler Capital Partners and Morgan Stanley for €41m.
-Colony would go on to buy the majority of shares between 2008 and 2009, becoming 95% owners of the club.
-Butler retained a 5% stake.
-After considerably reducing losses, Colony sent out a message in 2010, stating that they were looking for new investors to help make PSG a title contender in the coming years.
+A separation from Canal+ eventually became inevitable.
+In April 2006, Canal+ sold the club to investment firms Colony Capital, Butler Capital Partners and Morgan Stanley for €41 million, forming a consortium with equal ownership.
+But the negative spiral continues and PSG spent two seasons narrowly avoiding relegation.
+Colony Capital gradually increased its stake between 2008 and 2009 to 98.42%, while Butler retained 1.58%.
+After significantly reducing losses and won 2 trophies despite poor sporting performances in the league and numerous scandals with supporters, Colony Capital announced in 2010 that it was seeking new investors to help transform PSG into a title contender in the coming years.